azatsatklichov/Java-Features/README.md

 - Type annotations and repeating annotations: Type annotations provide the ability to apply an annotation anywhere a type is used, not just on a declaration.
 Repeating Annotations provide the ability to apply the same annotation type more than once to the same declaration or type use.

 ##### Collections
-- Stream API − `java.util.stream`.
+- Stream API âˆ’ `java.util.stream`.
 New stream API to facilitate pipeline processing.
 Process data in a declarative way similar to SQL.
 Supports aggregate operations like filter, map, limit, reduce, find, match,count, sorted, statistics,  and so on.
 - forEach method
 - Collectors
 - StringJoiner